ahetrick22/bookstore-api/README.md

-# BOOKSTORE-API
+# Bookstore API

 This app uses Ruby version 2.6.0.

-## INSTALL AND RUN THE GITHUB APP INTEGRATION LOCALLY
+## Install & run the GitHub app integration locally

 1) Clone down this repo locally and run `bundle install`.
 2) Click to create a new GitHub app at [the GitHub apps page](https://github.com/settings/apps).
 Give it a name.
 Steps 3-8 will be used to complete the remaining fields.